garrettj403/SciencePlots/README.md

    - On Windows, I recommend [MikTex](https://miktex.org/).
 Again, you have to add Latex to your path enviroment variable.
 See [this issue for more troubleshooting tips](https://github.com/garrettj403/SciencePlots/issues/9).

-   - On Linux (Ubuntu), you can install Tex Live using:
+   - On Linux (Ubuntu), you can install Tex Live and the other requirements using:

       ```bash
       sudo apt-get install dvipng texlive-latex-extra texlive-fonts-recommended cm-super